 But when they land in Normandy and as they travel throughout France, Trevor notices two young French teens seem to be everywhere they are.
 Not only that but the tires on their rental car are slashed.

 It soon becomes apparent that the liberation of Sainte Regine is not quite what G.G. has portrayed to his family.
 Confronted by the past, G.G. must tell the truth to Trevor and Daniel.
-Along the way, two families, one French and one American experience forgiveness, healing and the revelation for Trevor that there is no glory in war.
+Along the way, two families, one French and one American experience forgiveness, healing and Trevor learns that often there is no glory in war.

 Discussion

-War Stories by acclaimed children's author, Gordon Korman is a novel that explores the theme of war through the eyes of a twelve-year-old boy, Trevor Firestone and also through the experiences of a seventeen-year-old soldier.
+War Stories by acclaimed children's author, Gordon Korman is a novel that explores the theme of war through the eyes of a twelve-year-old boy, Trevor Firestone and also through the experiences of a seventeen-year-old soldier - his great-grandfather Jacob Firestone.
 Trevor adores his great-grandfather Jacob Firestone who enlisted as a seventeen-year-old and fought in World War II.
 Jacob was in Bravo Company and as an infantryman saw the realities of war: pain, death and massive destruction.
 However, this reality is lost on Trevor who sees only glory in war.

 Korman utilizes a dual narrative to tell his story.
 The first narrative is set in the present (the year 2020) and tells of Trevor and his family, including his great-grandfather, a World War II Veteran as they travel through France at attend a ceremony honouring his great-grandfather's role in liberating a French town during World War II.
 The second narrative set in 1943 to 1944 as a young Private Jacob Firestone, part of Bravo Company fights its way across France.
 The two narratives are juxtaposed against one another, describing events in the same locales, 76 year apart.
 Korman uses both narratives to make his point about war - it's ugly, destructive and is not to be glorified.

 Despite this Trevor remains convinced of the glory of war and he can't "...wait to hear the full story of how Bravo Company had liberated Sainte-Regine.
 It was going to be epic!"
 Their travels through the various towns that G.G. fought to liberate help Trevor to understand that the video games he plays don't accurately portray the realities of war.
-Tanks don't blow through obstacles, they break down or are destroyed by enemies.
+Tanks don't blow through obstacles, they break down or are destroyed by enemies and the soldiers in them die.
 Each battle won, each acre of land gained represents lost lives on both sides and destroyed villages and towns.
 The reality of the devastation caused by war is driven home when they visit Saint Lo, a town G.G. describes as being "flat as a pancake" by the time the Germans are forced out.

 However, the reality of war is really driven home when Trevor learns the truth of what happened during the liberation of Sainte Regine.
 His great-grandfather tells Trevor and his dad that he inadvertently revealed the location of a family, the LaFleurs, involved in the French Resistance - a mistake that led to the deaths of the entire family who had saved his life and nursed him back to health.